The Science Behind Insentials

 Love your liver, lose the weight.

-The liver plays a central role in fat metabolism and weight regulation and that goes beyond detox alone.
+The liver plays a central role in fat metabolism and weight regulation, and this goes beyond detoxification alone.
 The liver is the first organ to become insulin resistant⁴.

-When the liver becomes chronically overloaded by excess calories, fructose, alcohol or metabolic stress, its capacity to burn fats efficiently decreases.
+When the liver becomes chronically overloaded due to an excess of calories, fructose, alcohol, or metabolic stress, its capacity to efficiently burn fats decreases.
 Instead, the liver stores fats, a process that can lead to fatty liver disease (MASLD) and make weight control increasingly difficult⁵.

 Visceral fat and liver fat reinforce each other: more liver fat leads to more insulin resistance, and more insulin resistance leads to more fat storage.